swapnil-up/Anki/info to anki passer/README.md

 ### Future Revisions

-	1. Open that damn add cards dialog box.
+	- [X] 1.
+Open that damn add cards dialog box.
+(Made a simplified one)
-	2. Maybe add a date time into the extra column.
+	- [ ] 2.
+Maybe add a date time into the extra column.
-	3. Ooh, also where I took the highlight from.
+	- [ ] 3.
+Ooh, also where I took the highlight from.
 Maybe application name and the article piece name written within.

+## Misc

+This was what was in the i3 script when I was using zenity:

+	'#globally take a highlighted text and put it in anki bindsym Mod1+o exec --no-startup-id ~/run_add_to_anki.sh'

+This is what I have now that I'm using neovim:
+	'bindsym Mod1+o exec --no-startup-id gnome-terminal -e ~/add_to_anki.sh'

+###### Tested and Running on
+	an Ubuntu jammy 22.04 x86_64
+	an i3-wm as the windows manager